BSheskay/sheskay.github.io/README.md

 [Click Here](https://github.com/BSheskay/Wrangling) to view my work on Wrangling digital history.
 With that unit, I began to work with some of the basic tools that digital historians use in their work.

 ## Arguing
 [Click Here](https://github.com/BSheskay/Arguing) to view my work on...
 Well this.
 In this unit, its quite a bit more open, it allows for different ways to look at and analyse data that we gather in our work.
+For example, in my work, one of the tutorials I worked on was  [Webmapping with Leaflet, which you can see here.](https://bsheskay.github.io/sheskay.github.io/web-map/index.html)

 ![gif dance](https://thumbs.gfycat.com/JointFrightenedAcornbarnacle-size_restricted.gif)